KnowledgeForwardSolutions/CheckDigits.Net/README.md

 where the difference between the transposed characters is a multiple of 5, i.e.
 *27 <-> 72*, *D8 <-> 8D*, *BL <-> LB*).

+The ICAO 9303 algorithm only supports validation of check digits and does support calculation of check digits.

 The ICAO 9303 algorithm also implements the ```IEmbeddedCheckDigitAlgorithm interface``` which supports the validation of fields that are embedded within a larger string.